yatna/macc/docs/Update Schema Guide.md

 Change directory to where `manage.py` is located.

+To view the sql commands that will be generated from `syncdb`, run the command:

+    python manage.py sqlall app_name_here

 Then run the following command to create database tables that correspond to the Django models of the project:

     python manage.py syncdb